-I received this book for free from Publisher, TLC Book Tours in exchange for an honest review.
+I received this book for free from Publisher, TLC Book Tours for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.An Uncomplicated Life: A Father's Memoir of His Exceptional Daughter by Paul Daugherty

 Genres: Biography/Memoir, Nonfiction, Parenting

 “A father’s exhilarating and funny love letter to his daughter with Down Syndrome whose vibrant and infectious approach to life has something to teach all of us about how we can better live our own.
 Jillian Daugherty was born with Down Syndrome.
 The day they brought her home from the hospital, her parents, Paul and Kerry, were flooded with worry and uncertainty, but also overwhelming love, which they channeled to “the job of building the better Jillian.”
 While their daughter had special needs, they refused to allow her to grow up needy—“Expect, Don’t Accept” became their mantra.
 Little did they know how ready Jillian was to meet their challenge.